 Sept 22 - 27 Cruising to Hawaii.
 We watched the beautiful city of Vancouver melt into the horizon.
 I paid to have a balcony.
 Because this sailing is a repositioning, a balcony wasn’t that much more.
-As the weather warmed up, we could make better use of the balcony.
-What surprised us was the drink package.
+As the weather warmed up, we did make better use of the balcony.
+What surprised us was the drink package was included.
 I would never pay for a drink package - we could never drink that much.
-Gary made good use of the package however.
-I, however, chose to drink sparkling wine or red wine at dinner.
+I, chose to drink Prosecco or red wine at dinner.
 We enjoyed 5 peaceful sea days.
-No decisions other than what to select from the menu and what entertainment to shake my boody.
+No decisions other than what to select from the menu and what entertainment to shake my booty.
 We did dance to rock&roll a couple of nights.
 Great exercise and it was fun!

 Sept 28 Kona Hawaii.
-We walked into town to find some internet.
+We walked into town to find some Internet.
 Downloaded an email which stated Doris wasn’t eating or drinking.
 Karen wrote that she would be visiting Doris that evening.
-The photo was taken at 1 am of the molten ash from the volcano dropping into the sea.
+This photo was taken at 1 am of the molten lava from the volcano dropping into the sea.

 Sept 29 Hilo Hawaii.
 We spoke to Karen and she confirmed - Doris wouldn’t be on this earth too much longer.
-I purchased a ticket from Hilo to Denver, requested our clothes to be returned immediately that I had sent to be cleaned, packed for me and partially packed for Gary and finally waited until I had to get off the ship at 5:30 pm.
-Gary stayed on the ship as Michael was to arrive in Maui on Oct 1.
-The flight to Denver wasn’t until 9 pm.
-I prayed that I would get to Mom in time.
+I purchased a ticket from Hilo to Denver, requested our clothes to be returned immediately that I had sent to be cleaned, packed for me and partially packed for Gary and finally waited until I had to get off the ship at 5:30 PM Gary stayed on the ship to pick up Michael on Oct 1.
+The flight to Denver wasn’t until 9 PM I prayed that I would get to Mom in time.